GLIMS-RGI/rgi_user_guide/docs/regions/rgi05.md

 # 05: Greenland Periphery

-All glaciers not connected of weakly connected to the Greenland ice sheet.
+The region encompasses all glaciers not connected or only weakly connected to the ice sheet as defined by connectivity levels 0 and 1 in {cite:p}`Rastner2012`.

 ```{admonition} Subregions
 :class: note, dropdown